-Video marketing is one of the most powerful tools at your disposal as an internet marketer – especially once you master the best storytelling videos – but it is also one of the most neglected forms of marketing there.
+Video marketing is one of the most powerful tools at your disposal as an internet marketer – especially once you master the best storytelling videos – but it is also one of the most neglected forms of marketing there is.

 Part of the reason video marketing gets neglected because it’s hard.
 Unlike creating a blog post, this is something that requires specialist equipment (cameras, video editing software, sound recording), as well as a good understanding of several different skills (presentation, composition, editing).

 That’s precisely what makes video so valuable.
 When you create a video, you immediately elevate yourself to a higher status and customers will take you more seriously.

 But that’s not even the most powerful aspect of video.
 The best storytelling videos manage to engage in a way that other content simply cannot – and elicit visceral emotional reactions in the audience.
 A well-made advert can move someone to tears!
 Moreover, this can help to better explain a mission statement and the intent of your brand.
 You can communicate those implicit abstracts – like a commitment to quality, or a personal touch.